stefangjj/stefangjj/README.md

 - 👋 Hi, My name is Stefan
 - 👦 Frontend developer and UI/UX designer in making..
 - 🌱 Learning and exploring new technologies for frontend development and design
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on any projects
 - 📫 How to reach me stefan.gjorgjevski99@gmail.com

 💻 Tech Stack